hhergeth/CudaTracerLib/README.md

 - Install the CUDA 7.5 toolkit from the official Nvidia site.
 - Extract the [windows dependencies](http://hhergeth.markab.uberspace.de/CudaTracerLib%20dependencies.rar) somewhere.
 - Clone this repository into a subdirectory.
 - Move the CudaTracerLib.vcxproj* project files into this subdirectory.
-Open the solution file.
+Open the solution file (use the CPU_Debug configuration).

 ##### All other platforms can use the accompanying CMake file: